MichaelMaex/eindproject-2/README.md

 # eindproject-2
-Repo for the second bachelor proof
+Repo for the second bachelor project